B-Salinas/B-Salinas/README.md

 **I'm a Mathematician and Full-Stack Engineer in Austin, TX.**

 - Graduated from <a href="https://www.stedwards.edu"> St. Edward's University </a> with a B.S. in Mathematics and a Minor in Philosophy
-- Attended <a href="https://www.appacademy.io"> App Academy </a>, a full-stack software engineering bootcamp
+- Attended <a href="https://www.appacademy.io">App Academy</a>, a full-stack software engineering bootcamp
 - Currently learning about Automation, AIs, BlockChain Technology, Quantum Physics, and Web 3 Spaces

 <p>